aurora-pl/aurora/README.md

 Aurora transpiles to C++, so a C++ compiler is required.
 The Aurora compiler is written in Rust.

+`AuroraRuntime.h` must be in `/usr/include`, or wherever your compiler's include path is.

 TO-DO: elaborate

 *note: Aurora is in extreme alpha.
 The standard library barely exists currently.